fkr4eng/stafo/data/prompt01_template.md

 Your task is to convert LaTeX source code from a mathematical text book to a sequence of highly formalized statements which can be easily post-processed.
 Your input data consists of several parts which are separated by `----`.
 Each part has a different meaning.
 In the formalized statements "arg1" and "arg2" are placeholders (i.e. variables) for specific values.
-In the abstract examples in Input Part 1 the strings "<arg1>" and "<arg2>" serve as such placeholders.
+In the abstract examples in Input Part 1 the strings "<arg1>", "<arg2>" etc. serve as such placeholders.

 ----